dantekansepa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond give permission toother users except for the owner and the owner of the group 9-John_Doe it does this -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello in the working directory 10-mirror_permissions gives the same permissions of one file to another file
+8-James_Bond give permission toother users except for the owner and the owner of the group 9-John_Doe it does this -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello in the working directory 10-mirror_permissions gives the same permissions of one file to another file 11-directories_permissions it adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.